infochimps-labs/ironfan-pantry/knife/README.md

 ## Credentials

+All the keys and settings specific to your organization are held in a separate directory, versioned and distributed independently of the homebase.

-Go to `{homebase}/knife` and duplicate the credentials directory, naming it after your organization:
+To set up your credentials directory, visit `{homebase}/knife` and duplicate the example, naming it {organization}-credentials:

         cd $CHEF_HOMEBASE/knife
-        cp -rp example $CHEF_ORGANIZATION
+        cp -rp example-credentials $CHEF_ORGANIZATION-credentials
-        cd $CHEF_ORGANIZATION
+        cd $CHEF_ORGANIZATION-credentials
         git init ; git add .
-        git commit -m "New credentials univers for $CHEF_ORGANIZATION" .
+        git commit -m "New credentials universe for $CHEF_ORGANIZATION" .

-subdirectories of `{homebase}/knife` are .gitignored; we recommend you don't check this directory into the same git repo that holds your cookbooks.

 ## User / Cloud config

+Organization-specific settings are in `knife/{organization}-credentials/knife-org.rb`

-If you are an opscode platform user, your `chef_server_url` defaults to `https://api.opscode.com/organizations/#{organization}` -- you don't need to change anything.
+* **chef_server_url**: If you are an opscode platform user, your `chef_server_url` defaults to `https://api.opscode.com/organizations/#{organization}`.
+Otherwise, uncomment and edit the lines for your `chef_server_url` and `validator`.
+* **cloud-specific settings**: if you are targeting a cloud provider, add account information and configuration here.

-Otherwise, open `knife/$CHEF_ORGANIZATION/cloud.rb`.
-Uncomment and edit the lines for your `chef_server_url` and `validator`.
-Add any custom cookbook or cluster definition paths here.
+* User-specific settings are in `knife/{organization}-credentials/knife-org.rb`.
+Add any custom cookbook or cluster definition paths here -- for example, if you're using EC2 you should set your access keys

+        Chef::Config.knife[:aws_access_key_id]      = "XXXX"
+        Chef::Config.knife[:aws_secret_access_key]  = "XXXX"
+        Chef::Config.knife[:aws_account_id]         = "XXXX"

 ## Try it out